Talk About A Traditional Object Of Your Country: IELTS Speaking Cue Card

 Why do you think traditional crafts are important?

-Traditional crafts are vital as they preserve cultural identity and heritage.
+Traditional crafts are important because they preserve cultural identity and heritage.
 They provide a sense of belonging and continuity, and support local economies by creating jobs.
-Additionally, they promote sustainability through the use of local materials and techniques.
+Additionally, they foster appreciation for craftsmanship and the skills passed down through generations.

 Practice other cue cards